ta4j/ta4j-wiki/Trading-strategies.md

 Using ta4j, you can check if an entry/exit condition is met by calling the `Rule#isSatisfied(int, TradingRecord)` method.
 You just have to give:

-  * the tick index for which you want to check the condition
+  * the bar index for which you want to check the condition
   * the `TradingRecord` object (for rules with a complex logic, i.e. using trading history and previous results)

 ### Trading strategies